Figure 1. Main UI window

 Save As — Save the project with a new name

-Export project reports… — Open the dialog for batch exporting project reports
+Export project reports… — Opens the dialog for exporting project reports

 Exit — Close the application